alantech/iasql/site/docs/concepts/transaction.md

 # IaSQL transactions at a high level

 IaSQL does not any special syntax, akin to `apply` in IaC, to work normally.
 You can just `SELECT/INSERT/UPDATE/DELETE` records and eventually the changes are reflected in your cloud account.
 This also works with migration systems without issues, though in an eventually-consistent fashion.
-The most basic architectural diagram is simply your IaSQL database and your cloud account with the IaSQL in between.
+The most basic architectural diagram is simply your IaSQL database and your cloud account with IaSQL in between.

 ```
    ______